jibstack64/ttrockstars-bot/README.md

 *A bot for TTRockstars.*

 ### Install
 Click on the `ttrockstars.user.js` file and click the `Raw` button.
 Presuming you have TamperMonkey installed, you should be prompted to install the script.

+You **MUST** have numpad enabled for this exploit to work.

 ---